alexvollmer/clip/README.txt

 as methods on the returned object, reducing the amount of objects you have to deal with when you're parsing command-line parameters.

+You can optionally process parsed arguments by passing a block to the
+<tt>required</tt> or <tt>optional</tt> methods which will set the value of the
+option to the result of the block.
+The block will receive the parsed value and should return whatever transformed value that is appropriate to your use case.

 Simply invoking the <tt>to_s</tt> method on a parser instance will dump both the correct usage and any errors encountered during parsing.
 No need for you to manage the state of what's required and what isn't by yourself.
 Also, '--help' and '-h'